 For participants who do not consent to specimen and health data storage and possible future research testing, all specimens are still collected and stored on-site per protocol requirements.
 These specimens will be retained until the study is completed and all protocol-specified testing has been done.
-Thereafter, sites should request permission from the MTN LC to destroy any remaining specimens already collected from these participants.
-Participants who provide consent to specimen and health data storage and possible future research testing will have their remaining (leftover) samples along with their demographic information kept at the end of the study.
+Thereafter, any remaining specimens already collected from these participants will be destroyed.
+Participants who provide consent to specimen and health data storage and possible future research testing will have their remaining (leftover) samples along with their demographic information be kept at the end of the study.

-Figure 4-1 Overview of MTN-038 Informed Consent Process
+Figure 4-1 Overview of MTN-029/IPM 039 Informed Consent Process